 For thousands of years there has been a strict rule among spiritual teachers.
 The rule is: be the role.
 It is considered career suicide to deviate from the role.
 It is considered career suicide for spiritual teachers to come clean about the shadows of their own psyche.
 It is a commonly held belief that no one wants to follow a teacher that is anything less than the perfect image of enlightenment.
 Enlightenment, like heaven has been treated like a goal.
 People want the promise that one-day it will all be over, whether that version of an end is the state of enlightenment or resurrection after death to a celestial paradise called heaven.
 But enlightenment is seen as a kind of retirement, like heaven.
 And we treat it like we treat retirement, as if it is the pay off at the end of a road of pain.
 When we are disillusioned by our spiritual teachers (who turn out to be real people too), we loose the dream of an end to pain and goodness.
 We feel betrayed.
 We feel the same way we felt as children when we found out that Santa Clause didn’t exist.
 And most spiritual teachers are too afraid of hurting people in that way.
 What’s more than that, most spiritual teachers are too afraid of the consequence of publicly airing their own dirty laundry in a world that expects that they have none.
 But the consequence of not doing so is covert corruption.
 Shadows have a way of making their way to the light.
 And so, for thousands of years we have seen story after story of spiritual teachers and leaders (who we all thought were perfect) whose dark sides have reared their ugly head.
 We come to find out that they are having sex with their students (young children even), or embezzling money, or pocketing money from charity donations or even acting as an accessary to (or committing) murder.
 If we, as spiritual teachers, do not confront our darkest shadows, they will remain forces that are hidden, covertly taking themselves out upon the world.
 And it does not serve our own wellbeing.
-Few people can truly imagine the pressure of trying to hide the skeletons in your closet from a world that keeps its eyes firmly fixed upon you.

 When spiritual teachers pretend that there is such a thing as a state of enlightened retirement from the contrast of the world, they perpetuate a painful lie.
 They make it impossible to teach their students how to fall in love with the present moment and find joy right here and now because they promise them a pot of gold at the end of the rainbow.
-The lie is: it is possible to live as a physically incarnated being without experiencing that which is unwanted.
+They make it impossible for their students to integrate The lie is: it is possible to live as a physically incarnated being without experiencing that which is unwanted.
 Contrast (the experience of both that which is wanted as well as that which is unwanted) is what fuels expansion, which is the entire reason we came into these lives that we are living.
 If we find a state of being where there is no longer any contrast, we will cease to be physically incarnated.
 There is no longer a reason to be alive.

 People who identify themselves as spiritual, do not often admit to the difficulty of practicing the art of alignment in the real-time, modern world.
-But I can tell you that spiritual practice is a lot easier when it is being practiced from an isolated monastery or ashram somewhere.
+I can tell you that spiritual practice is a lot easier when it is being practiced from an isolated monastery or ashram somewhere.
 But regardless of whether we have isolated ourselves from the world to practice or walked right into the bowels of the world to practice, spiritual practice is still difficult.
 And it is just that… A practice.
 It is a practice that cannot be mastered because source (also called god) is always changing.
 We feel guilty that we struggle with our spiritual practice.
 We feel ashamed of our shadow sides.
 We do not allow ourselves to indulge our true feelings because they do not line up with our vision of what a spiritual person SHOULD be.
-And I am done with it.
+And deep down, we are all done with it.
 I will be as unconventional as I need to be for the sake of demolishing this harmful condition.